JZfi/StereoScopica/README.md

     F9       Swap left & right image sources (doesn't work with the test images) F10      Toggle calibration mode
-    F11      Reset the head pos&orientation and stop updating it (from HMD data) F12      Toggle sensor data logging (creates a new csv file when toggled on)
+    F11      Reset the head pos&orientation and stop updating it (from HMD data) F12      Load test images onto the planes

-    R        Reload the shaders
+    L        Toggle sensor data logging (creates a new csv file when toggled on) R        Reload the shaders
     S        Save the raw camera images once
-    T        Load test images onto the planes

 The application state is saved to the user settings file on every exit.
 If you want to reset the settings or ensure that the same values are used each time replace or delete the file and re-run.